MegapolisPlayer/MuffleSpeech/README.md

 This project does not have any release schedule - if I find a bug I usually try to fix as soon as possible.

 # Compiling
-If you were to compile this application, on Linux it is absolutely straight-forward, just compile like you compiling anything else.
+If you were to compile this application, both on Linux and Windows it is absolutely straight-forward, just compile like you compiling anything else.

 If you are compiling for Windows on Linux - just don't forget to write the following arguments into the linker: